StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ## Overview

 The StackState Splunk integration synchronizes events, metrics, health and topology data from Splunk to StackState.
-The integration uses the StackState API-Integration Agent and StackState Agent V2:
+The integration uses StackState Agent V1 and StackState Agent V2:

 * [StackState Agent V1](/setup/agent/agent-v1.md) is used to collect Splunk events and metrics data.
 It can also be used to collect topology data when the Splunk topology V1 integration is configured.
 * [StackState Agent V2](/setup/agent/about-stackstate-agent.md) is used to collect health data.
 It can also be used to collect topology data when the Splunk topology V2 integration is configured.